BenGOsborn/BenGOsborn/README.md

 ## 👉 I'm a man on a mission to keep 📚 learning and 🦾 improving

 ### Programming topics I enjoy:
- - 🕸️ Fullstack software development
+ - 🕸️ Fullstack software development (specifically backend)
  - 🤖 Web scraping
  - 💰 Finance
  - 🧠 Data science, machine learning, and AI